teivah/goptional/README.md

 // Get its value and a eventual error if the optional is empty v, err := opt.Get()

+// Get the optional value regardless of its emptiness v := opt.GetValue()

 // Test if the optional is not empty opt.IsPresent()